John-6670/E-commerce-API/README.md

 - Admin panel for managing products and orders.
 - JWT token authentication for protected endpoints.
 - Uses PostgreSQL as the database.

+## Authentication Updates
+- After signing up or updating the email address, users receive a verification email.
+- Only verified users can request a password reset link.
+- **Password cannot be changed via the `/users/profile/` endpoint anymore**.
+It must be done through the password reset flow.

 ## Installation